 Papilios idé är att utveckla unika berättelser av hög kvalitet som har förmåga att beröra, informera och roa läsare, några är på svenska, andra på engelska.
 The Pendulum är en av dessa.
 Kontakta oss för mer information email@example.com

-Julie Lindahl holds a Bachelor of Arts in English Literature from Wellesley College, was a Fulbright scholar in Germany and holds a Master of Philosophy in International Relations from Oxford University.
+Julie Lindahl is an author and social entrepreneur living in Sweden.
+She holds a Bachelor of Arts in English Literature from Wellesley College, was a Fulbright scholar in Germany and holds a Master of Philosophy in International Relations from Oxford University.

 Böcker skrivna av Julie Lindahl: